DAVID GREENE, HOST:

 MONTAGNE: That's NPR's Kirk Siegler, our newest Southern California reporter, speaking to us from NPR West.
 Thanks very much.

 SIEGLER: Thank you.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.